cqse/teamscale-profiler-dotnet/documentation/userguide.md

 In case the application doesn't start at all, please check the file `C:\Users\Public\profiler_debug.log`.
 It may contain stack traces in case the profiler crashed.

 The `attach.log` file in the directory of the profiler dlls might also provide some insights.
-It contains information about processes to which the profiler attached to/detached from.
+It contains information about processes to which the profiler attached to.

 ## Debugging Profiler crashes